Proposition 1 Grants

 The Trust for Public Land will acquire 35.5 acres of open space adjacent to the San Luis Rey River for purpose of protecting, restoring, and enhancing habitat.

 The Santa Clara River Conservancy will develop a plan to restore riparian habitatsand natural river function and to provide public access to the Santa Clara River near the City of Fillmore.

 Trout Unlimited will design two fish passage and habitat improvement projects on the Santa Margarita River in coastal San Diego County.

-California Trout will conduct a habitat restoration project in a Klamath River tributary important to spawning and rearing Pacific salmon.
-The proposed project will increase instream habitat complexity and cover and provide velocity breaks and rearing habitat for juvenile coho salmon.
+California Trout will habitat restoration project in a Klamath River tributary important to spawning and rearing Pacific salmon.
+The proposed project will increase instream habitat complexity and cover, and provide velocity breaks and rearing habitat for juvenile coho salmon.

 Northwest California Resource Conservation and Development Council (“Council”) to implement a fish passage barrier removal and water quality improvement project on Sharber-Peckham Creek in Trinity County.

 The Mid Klamath Watershed Council will prepare a programmatic NEPA document and Aquatic Restoration Program for fisheries restoration in the Six Rivers National Forest in portions of Del Norte, Humboldt, Trinity, and Siskiyou Counties.

 The Smith River Alliance will identify restoration opportunities and design at least two salmonid habitat restoration projects for the Smith River Estuary in Del Norte.